MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 ### Challenge 1: Use transaction and error handling

 Looking at the database diagram can you see any other table relationships that have the same issue as the **Customer** and **CustomerAddress** tables?
-Write insert statements inside a transaction and rollback if there are any errors.
+Write `INSERT` statements inside a transaction and rollback if there are any errors.

 1. Identify the tables to use in the statement.
-    - Tables with parent child relationships are good candidates.
+    - Tables with parent/child relationships are good candidates.

-1. Write the `TRY` and `CATCH` block.
+1. Write the `TRY` and `CATCH` blocks.

-1. Write the inserts for the tables.
+1. Write the `INSERT` statements for the tables.
     - You'll need to find a way to cause an error in one of the statements, if the table has a `rowguid` you could re-use one from an existing row in the same table.

 ### Challenge 2: Only rollback when there are errors and uncommittable transactions

 The example T-SQL so far doesn't give any indication that an error has happened.
-Enhance the T-SQL statements you wrote in challenge 1 to display the error details in the results.
+Enhance the T-SQL statements you wrote in Challenge 1 to display the error details in the results.

 Also use the `XACT_STATE` to check the state of the transactions before you roll them back.

 1. Where should that statement be added?
-    - You only need to run it if there's been an error
+    - You only need to run it if there's been an error.
-1. You can use the `ERROR_NUMBER()` functions `ERROR_MESSAGE()` to get details of the last error.
+1. You can use the `ERROR_NUMBER()` and `ERROR_MESSAGE()` functions to get details of the last error.
 1. Add a condition to check the value of `XACT_STATE` before rolling back.
     - The return value to check for is **1**.